pyta-uoft/website/index.md

 ### C0103: Invalid Name {#C0103}

 This error occurs when a name does not follow the format associated with to its type (constant, variable ...).

-- Variable/Attribute/Method/Argument: All variable/attribute/method/argument names should be of the form: a lowercase letter followed by a lowercase letter or digit.
-The minimum number of characters should be 2 and the maximum should be 30.
+- Variable/Attribute/Method/Argument: All variable/attribute/method/argument names should be in
+**lowercase_with_underscores**.

-- Constant: All constant names should be of the form: an uppercase letter followed by a uppercase letter or digit.
+- Constant: All constant names should be in **ALL_CAPS_WITH_UNDERSCORES**.

-- Class: All class names should be of the form: an uppercase letter followed by a lowercase letter or uppercase letter or digit.
+- Class: All class names should be in **CamelCase**.

 A special character accepted in all types of names is '_'.

+Numbers are allowed in all names, but names should not begin with a number.

 ~~~~ {include="C0103_invalid_name"}
 ~~~~